Kong/kongponents/docs/components/dropdown-menu.md

 ### appearance

 Use this prop to specify the display style for the dropdown menu.
 Can be either `menu` (default) or `selectionMenu`.
+The `menu` style is the standard you have seen in the example above.

+The `selectionMenu` style is good for a clearer representation of what is selected. `selected` state is handled automatically when clicking a `KDropdownItem` if used in conjunction with the `items` prop.
+You will need to manually control selectedness if you are using the `items` slot.

 <div>
   <KDropdownMenu